kanchangera/classicPongGame/README.md

 Player A: Use "w" for moving Paddle A upward.
           Use "s" for moving Paddle A downward.

-Player A: Use "Up" for moving Paddle A upward.
+Player B: Use "Up" for moving Paddle B upward.
-          Use "Down" for moving Paddle A downward.
+          Use "Down" for moving Paddle B downward.